atestee/residentialclustering/README.md

-# Optimal residential clusters quantification and visualization web application
+# Quantification and visualization of residential clusters

-Description: An interactive web application for creating clustering analysis jobs and visualizing the results in a map.
-This application was the assignment of my bachelor thesis and the idea came from the company Mileus, which had an API for running the clustering analysis itself.
+Description: An interactive web application for collecting parameters for clustering analysis and visualizing the results in a map.
+This application was the assignment of my bachelor thesis and the idea came from the company Mileus.
+The application uses Mileus analytical API.

 Technology used: